 2. Short stories build portfolios

-A portfolio is a collection of polished, published work that a writer uses as something of a resume when submitting new work, or applying for a permanent or freelance writing position.
+A writing portfolio is a collection of polished, published work that a writer uses as something of a resume when submitting new work, or applying for a permanent or freelance writing position.

 It is the proof that you can do what you're promising: write, edit, proofread.
 It shows you can deliver a finished product that someone, somewhere out there, believed worthy enough for publication.